Lorentz83/esb2ha/README.md

 and see the help.

-### Add a docker image

-It may be nice so you don't have to install the go toolchain.
-I would expect that many Home Assistant users are more familiar with Docker than GO.

 ### Write a proper Home Assistant integration

 This is the longest shot for me, I don't know enough Python to do it.